Fubukimaru/asMSX/man/asmsx-en.md

 #### 2.3.2.
 Operators

-Numeric expressions can use operators on numbers in supported numeric systems.
+Numeric expressions use operators on numbers in supported numeric systems.
 Common notation is used for typical arithmetic operators.
-Less common operators borrow their syntax from C/C++ language, which is also used in Java, JavaScript, PHP and many other programming languages.
+Less common operators borrow from C/C++.

-`+` Addition
+- `+` addition
-`-` Subtraction
+- `-` subtraction
-`*` Multiplication
+- `*` multiplication
-`/` Division
+- `/` division
-`%` Modulo (integer remainder from division)
+- `%` modulus (integer remainder from division)

 Additional operators: